freak4pc/UIView-Positioning/README.md

 UIView-Positioning
 ================
-**UIView+Positioning** provides easy shorthand methods to defining the frame properties (width, height, x, y) of any UIView based object in an easy fashion, as well as extra helpful properties and methods.
+**UIView+Positioning** is an Objective-C Category which provides easy shorthand methods to defining the frame properties (width, height, x, y) of any UIView based object in an easy fashion, as well as extra helpful properties and methods.

 USAGE
 -----